“What Fires Together, Wires Together”—The Nervous System’s Role in Thought and Movement

 You've probably heard the phrase "what fires together, wires together."
 It's become popular in wellness circles thanks to Dr. Joe Dispenza, but the concept goes back to neuroscientist Donald Hebb and a foundational rule of how your brain learns: neurons that activate together form stronger connections over time.

-Most people hear this and think about positive thinking or breaking bad mental habits.
+Most people hear this and think about positive thinking, or breaking bad mental habits.
 And that's true.
 But in my years of working with clients at Human Performance Center, I've seen this principle play out just as powerfully in the body.
 In how we move, how we experience pain, and how we recover from injury.
+Understanding this one idea can change the way you approach your own health.

 Hebb's Rule is simple: the more frequently two neurons fire at the same time, the stronger the connection between them becomes.
 Your brain gets faster and more efficient at running that particular circuit.